codingdave/SortPhotosWithXmp/README.md

 * 0/0 duplicates found.
 Does it even work?
 * Duplicate command logs to console that it calculates hashes.
 Thats it?
 * Duplicate command crashes.
 It consumes all the available memory?
+* _imageSimilarity can grow too heavy.
+Use threshold already when adding images
 ## Issues
 * Hashing dies, thats why we save the hashes